taonyzeng/lsr_project/README.md

-#CS5544 Assignment 3: README
+#CS5544 Final Project: README
-#Group: ZENG TAO
+#Group: TAO ZENG

 /////////////////////////////////
-# llvm_assignment3 LICM
+# Final Project, Loop Strength Induction

-To compile the loop invariant code motion pass
+# To compile the project
-# go to the LICM folder
-$cd LICM

-# run make to compile the LICM pass and the test files under the tests folder.
 $make

+# To run the test program
+$cd tests
+$./run.sh

+# To run the benchmarks
+$cd ./tests/benchmark

-# To run the LSR pass
+# This script will run the optimization pass on the program,
-$opt -enable-new-pm=0 --loop-simplify -load ../LoopStrengthReduction.so --sr ./m2r_lsr_bench1.bc -o out_lsr_bench1
+# and generate the performace report.
+$./run.sh